Slavery in Iran: Slavery in the Achaemenid Empire (c. 550–330 BC)

 Slavery in Hellenistic Iran (c.
-330–238 BC)
+330–c.
+150s BC)

 Slavery in Parthian Iran (c.
-238 BC–224 AD)
+150s BC–224 AD)

 According to Plutarch, there were many slaves in the army of the Parthian general Surena.
 The meaning of the term "slaves" (doûloi, servi) mentioned in this context is disputed, as it may be pejorative rather than literal.

 Plutarch also mentions that after the Romans were defeated in the Battle of Carrhae all the surviving Roman legionnaires were enslaved by the Parthians.

 Slavery in Sasanian Iran (c.
 224–642 AD)

 Under this period Roman prisoners of war were used in farming in Babylonia, Shush, and Persis.

-Sasanian Laws of Slavery
+Sasanian laws on slavery

 Some of the laws governing the ownership and treatment of slaves can be found in the legal compilation called the Matigan-i Hazar Datistan, a collection of rulings by Sasanian judges.
 Principles that can be inferred from the laws include: